 McKenna had a decent and relatively consistent college career through his first three seasons on a weaker St. Lawrence team.
 However, this season he burst out of the gates with three consecutive ECAC goaltender of the week honors.
 A lot of St. Lawrence’s success was in direct correlation of his great play.

-6th Round, 172nd overall in the 2002 Entry Draft by Nashville
+Chosen in the 6th Round, 172nd overall, of the 2002 NHL Draft by the Nashville Predators.

 A big, athletic goalie, McKenna has the ability to keep his team in games they would otherwise be out of.
 He is extremely hard working and competitive.
 McKenna improved each season in the ECAC.